 RTSB is responsible for conducting the CPUC's rail transit safety oversight program activities.
-RTSB has 33 authorized staff positions located in San Francisco, Los Angeles, Sacramento, and San Diego, as well as home-based inspectors and other staff to provide California effective safety oversight of the rail transit and other fixed guideway systems under the CPUC's jurisdiction.
-RTSB has two Sections: Rail Transit Safety Section (staff engineers and analysts) and Rail Transit Operations Safety Section (field inspectors).
+RTSB has 33 authorized staff positions to provide effective safety oversight of the rail transit and other fixed guideway systems under the CPUC's jurisdiction.
+RTSB has two Sections: Rail Transit Safety Section (engineers and analysts) and Rail Transit Operations Safety Section (field inspectors).
 Each Section has Supervisors and Senior Engineers or Senior Inspectors to guide their respective teams in Northern and Southern California as shown in Figure 1.